P34br41n/P34br41n.github.io/_pages/Reporting/PE/index.md

 ||hard|*you're targeted*|||*meh*|

 You can also reverse it and have the most critical top right instead of left, but hey your choice.
 When you fill it up, you're going to only drop the vuln-ID where it belongs.
 Which means that filling matrices up can and should be automated because it's a waste of time to do it by hand.
+Friendly note: Matrices don't mean much and a _medium_ vuln can wreck your entire shit a lot more than a high one sometimes, but hey who reads these aside from paper pushers anyway?

 #### Risk matrix
 The risk matrix is build around **probability** / **impact**, this is just another view for the vuln matrix, but from the GRC position.
 Vulnerabilities don't exist here, only risks and impacts...
 You can use words like *probably*, *frequently*, *likely*, ..., but sticking to the basics is possibly better here, and of course the scale depends on the scope.
 If we go for a high probability/critical impact top left, this is what it would look like